OcelotProject/Ocelot/docs/data_format.rst

                     'type': str,
                 }
             },
+            'formula': str, optional.
+Only for multioutput datasets, 'variable': str, optional.
+Only for multioutput datasets,
-            # XML tag name for this exchange
+            # XML tag name for this exchange;
+            # either 'intermediateExchange' or 'elementaryExchange'
             'tag': str,
             'type': str,
             'unit': str